intel/intel-extension-for-transformers/examples/huggingface/onnxruntime/speech-recognition/quantization/README.md

  - numactl command is used to bind specific cores.

 ## 3. Audio inference
-- To run audio sample inference
+- To run audio sample inference with FP32/INT8 (both static and dynamic) models

 ```
 bash run_audio_inference.sh --config=openai/whisper-large \ # model_name_or_path